andgordio/mockupless/docs/Courses/LayoutBasics/Style/border.md

 border: 2px solid #000;
 ```

-The order is important: width goes first, then style, then color.
+The order is important—width goes first, then style, then color.
 Also, the `border` property has variations that allow you to specify which side of a container you want to apply a border to:

 ```html
 <div style="border-top: 1px solid silver;